WHAT’S ALL THIS?

 The team, GCF staff and volunteers, will help in the setting up and dismantling of the exhibition.
 Subject to prior discussions, the Foundation will make available any equipment or tools at its discretion to facilitate the setting up/dismantling and showcasing of the work during the exhibition period.

 The work will be featured on our website for a 3-week period.

 The exhibition will form part of our artistic programming and included on our website and Facebook events.

-Social media posts will be dedicated to the selected artists.
+3 social media posts will be dedicated to the selected artist.

 A press release and GCF Bulletin will feature the selected artist or artist group/collective and the work.

 Appropriate media coverage which may include online, printed and TV.

 Depending on the nature of work exhibited, it will be made available for sale through the Gabriel Caruana Foundation.
 Each selected artist or artist group/collective has the possibility of selecting another additional work, preferably from the same collection of works.
 Proceeds from any sale made shall go towards the artist/collective and the Foundation, the latter for fundraising purposes.

 The works will be made available for sale for a period of one year, exclusively from the Gabriel Caruana Foundation.
 Terms and conditions apply and will be subject to an agreement between the artist and the Foundation.

 The final work exhibited at The Mill will form part of a yearly postcard collection sold by the GCF for fundraising purposes, sales of such postcards go towards the Foundation to further its objectives.